hsalokor/haskell-rescue/2011-12/04-memory-blues.md

 discussion](ttp://stackoverflow.com/questions/3476093/replacing-ld-with-gold-any-experience)
 about [`gold`](http://en.wikipedia.org/wiki/Gold_%28linker%29) linker, which is experimental optimized linker.
-There's a Ubuntu package for that, `binutils-gold` which conveniently replaces the system `ld` with the
+There's a Ubuntu package for that, `binutils-gold` which conveniently replaces the system `ld` with the with the experimental optimized linker.

 So, it just installed it with command